 - NOTE: A separate contact must simultaneously cause UPS input AC power to be removed. - 5 Connect the switch or circuit to the REPO connector on the UPS rear panel using insulated 0.75 mm2-0.5 mm2 (18-20 AWG) wire. - Optional.
 If you are daisy-chaining the REPO function with another UPS, connect the REPO port labeled "OUT" to the REPO port labeled "IN" on the next UPS.

-Continue for each UPS.
-On the last UPS in the daisy-chain, connect a REPO connector (without a jumper) in the REPO port labeled "OUT." - 6 Verify that the externally-connected REPO switch is not activated to enable power to the UPS output receptacles. - 7 Continue to the following section, "UPS Initial Startup."
+- Continue for each UPS.
+On the last UPS in the daisy-chain, connect a REPO connector (without a jumper) in the REPO port labeled "OUT." - 7 Verify that the externally-connected REPO switch is not activated to enable power to the UPS output receptacles. - 8 For hardwired models, continue to the following section, "Hardwiring the UPS Input."
+Otherwise, continue to "UPS Initial Startup" on page 31.